 Student for Life.

-I don’t think I’ve ever stopped studying.
+I don’t think I’ve ever stopped studying/learning.
 Without saying too much, here’s the list of things I’ve learned through educational institutions.

 - Business Administration